CloudQuish/startercode/ticket-booking-platform/README.md

 - **Concurrency Management**: Prevent overselling tickets with a locking mechanism.
 - **Secure Payment Processing**: Integrate with Stripe for handling payments.
 - **Real-Time Notifications**: Use Kafka to manage updates about ticket availability and payment status.

+- **Background Task Handling**: Use Celery to manage asynchronous tasks like sending emails.

 ---